Personal statement and law school application tips

 How do I find out if I want to be a lawyer?

 The legal profession is not one to enter lightly.
 It’s a commitment of thousands of dollars and many years of personal and professional sacrifice.
-Watch this video to learn about how to explore the legal field.
-Back to top.
+Watch this video to learn more about how to explore the legal field.

 I just started college.
 How do I prepare for law school?